archethic-foundation/aeip/AEIP-10.md

 }
 ```

+However, the SBT should get the possibility to be burnt if the receiver doesn't want to hold the asset anymore.

 ## Revocability

-While recovability is optional, few strategies can be implemented according of the usage and the complexity involved.
+While revocability is optional, few strategies can be implemented according to the usage and the complexity involved.
+Indeed, using a UTXO model, an issuer/smart contract cannot get back directly the token because it's not centralized in one place but transferred to the receiver.

 1. Expiration date

-A simple solution for the issuer would be to assign an expiration date for the token.
+A simple solution for the issuer would be to create an SBT in which the assets and its properties could have an expiration date.
-Hence application can rely on this attestation to check the validity of the SBT.
+Hence, applications can rely on this attestation to check the validity of the SBT.

 ```json
 {